 \The French firm Areva is currently building the western world's only new reactor, in Finland.
 In November 2006, the French media reported that that the construction schedule for this new EPR (European Pressurized Reactor) already has slipped by a full 24 months-construction began only 20 months earlier, in April 2005, meaning that the reactor was further from completion than when construction started!
-The Finnish utility TVO has a fixed-price contract for this 1600 MW reactor of three billion Euros, or about \$3.7 Billion dollars, already above the \$2,000/kw threshhold.
+The Finnish utility TVO has a fixed-price contract for this 1600 MW reactor of three billion Euros, or more than \$4 Billion dollars, already above the \$2,000/kw threshold.
 To reach even that price, the French government arranged for very favorable and below-market loan guarantees for Areva, which are now under investigation by the European Commission as a possible uncompetitive practice.
 These low interest rates (reportedly 3.2%) would not be available to private US utilities.

-According to the French media, Areva took a \$300 million loss for its operations for the six months ending October 31, 2006.
-Independent economists such as Steve Thomas of the University of Greenwich in the UK predict final actual costs for the reactor could top 5 Billion Euros.
-Meanwhile, because of the construction problems associated with the project, the Finnish utility TVO stopped payments to Areva in July 2006.
-Several US utilities, such as Constellation Energy, have expressed interest in the EPR design.
+According to the French media, Areva took a \$300 million loss for its operations for the six months ending October 31, 2006 and a \$900 million loss for the full year.
+Current cost estimates (as of February 2008) are 4.5 Billion Euros, or more than \$6 Billion and independent economists such as Steve Thomas of the University of Greenwich in the UK predict final actual costs for the reactor will easily top 5 Billion Euros.
+Some US utilities plan to use the EPR design; Constellation Energy has submitted a partial application to use the design for a new reactor at its Calvert Cliffs, Maryland facility.
+But the U.S. Nuclear Regulatory Commission has not yet certified the EPR as a standardized design.